What is Ethereum? (ETH)

 - Amir Chetrit - Colored Coin project contributor.

 A more extensive list of founders and contributors can be found on Ethereum’s Wikipedia.

-The main cryptocurrency powering Ethereum is called ether, a portion of which is minted in every block and distributed to miners.
+The main cryptocurrency powering Ethereum is called ether or ETH, a portion of which is minted in every block and distributed to miners.

 Notably, Ethereum does not place a limit on the amount of ether that can be minted.
 Rather, the supply of ether is programmed to increase 4.5% each year, with 2 ETH now minted each block.

 This reward has been decreased twice in the network’s history, and was originally set at 5 ETH.

 Changes to the monetary policy are generally proposed by developers.
 Nodes and miners running the software can then accept or decline to upgrade their software to accept the change.

 Miners also earn ETH in the form of fees for computations processed by the network.
 Fees are not paid in ETH, but rather paid in “gas,” a special computational unit.

 The more complex the computation, the more gas a given program will require.

 This means that any applications or protocols operating on top of Ethereum must continually purchase and spend ether, creating a continued demand for the asset.